SUSTAINABLE LIVING

 garden work clothes

 When I do dirty work, I assume that it is easier to wash me than my clothes, and wear as little as possible.
 Using short sleeves also saves fabric.
-I try to use the minimum number of layers required by the weather, with another hidden benefit: raising my metabolism to keep warm helps to keep my weight down.
+I try to use the minimum number of layers required by the weather.
 Having tried what I can do without, I am amazed at how little clothing is needed to keep warm even in moderately cold weather, provided one stays active.

 The origin of the fabric is a more difficult choice.
 Synthetic fibres wash and dry more easily, do not require ironing (energy intensive), and hardly wear out.
 Nor do they decompose in landfills, as I found out when I dug up clothing buried 30 years ago in a trash heap on my property, some of which was still wearable.
 But burning synthetics adds to greenhouse gases.
 Natural fibres like cotton and wool do not come from petrochemicals and are greenhouse gas neutral, but cleaning them may require more energy and water.
 Much cotton today is produced in unsustainable agriculture with heavy chemical and energy use, and often health impacts on farm workers.
-Clothing from organic cotton is still hard to find.
+Clothing from organic cotton is only gradually becoming more common.
 I therefore use some of each.
 Nylon socks almost never wear out, but cotton underwear is more comfortable.
 Blends of synthetic and natural fibres are more practical for shirts and pants.

 The choice of fabric is less significant because I try not to discard any clothing until it is truly worn out.
 I also learned to sew as a child (my mother's sewing machine fascinated me), so I can pull out my hand-powered sewing machine or a needle and thread and repair things when necessary.
 I pick conservative timeless styles, and keep clothing until it comes back into style.
 When 1970s styles again became popular, I already had them in my closet.
-The ads in the junk mail show me which colours are "in" and I select accordingly from a 40 year accumulation, adding a few useful items from half-price end of season sales.
-The corollary of this approach is not to gain weight, so that you can still wear your clothes of 30 years ago.
+The ads in the junk mail show me which colours are "in" and I select accordingly from a 50 year accumulation, adding a few useful items from half-price end of season sales.
+The corollary of this approach is not to gain weight, so that you can still wear your clothes of 40 years ago.
 I do have some problems now slipping into old pants.

 Household products

 I have become increasingly suspicious of all the chemicals in household products and aim for simplicity: simple bath soap without perfume; vinegar-based toilet and bathroom cleaners; zero phosphate detergent for clothes-washing (obligatory in Geneva to protect the lake); simple shampoo with only herbal additives, etc. I try to use as little as possible, and avoid things that may leave residues or release volatile compounds into the air.
-My pesticide use is limited to wasp's nests, and ants in the house, with cedar blocks in the woolens against clothes moths.
+My rare pesticide use is limited to wasp's nests, and ants in the house, with cedar blocks in the woolens against clothes moths.
 My garden is free of chemical industry products.

 I also avoid automedication, and take medicines only when prescribed by a doctor.
 A simple healthy diet and adequate rest seem sufficient to keep me in good health most of the time.